-The concept of fault oblivious parallel execution, based on Erasure Coded Computations, is as follows:
+The concept of fault oblivious parallel execution, based on Erasure Coding, works as follows:

-- O Augment the input to a parallel program. - O Execute on the augmented input in a faulty environment, oblivious to faults, and generate an augmented output. - Compute the true output based on the augmented output from the faulty execution.
+• Augment the input to a parallel program.

+- Execute on the augmented input in a faulty environment, oblivious to faults, and generate an augmented output. - Compute the true output based on the augmented output from the faulty execution.